voxpupuli/puppet-collectd/CONTRIBUTING.md

 at least need `BEAKER_PROVISION` set to yes (the default).
 The Vagrantfile for the created virtual machines will be in `.vagrant/beaker_vagrant_fies`.

+## Version scoping

+Some plugins or some options in plugins are only available for recent versions of collectd.

+This module shall not use unsupported configuration directives.
+Look at [templates/loadplugin.conf.erb](https://github.com/puppet-community/puppet-collectd/blob/master/templates/loadplugin.conf.erb) for a hands-on example.

+Please make use of the search by branch/tags on the collectd github to see when a function has been first released.

+Reading the [collectd.conf.pod](https://github.com/collectd/collectd/blob/master/src/collectd.conf.pod) file is good, validating the presence of the code in the .c files is even better.